ivanchanfy/FyUtils/README.md

 # FyUtils

-A common library for .NET Core and Xamarin.Android.
+A common library for PCL and Xamarin.Android.